All readers need to understand the processes occurring in their brains as they read text.

 If a reader recognizes that they have lost track of the main characters in a story, then they need to see that as a signal to go back and trace the characters steps through the plot.

 Readers need a variety of strategies for tracking plot throughout a story and how the characters move the plot along.
 When readers can follow and track characters throughout a story they are better equipped to build a strong comprehension of the text.

-Monitoring comprehension is a process that readers of all ages need to understand and revisit throughout their development towards reading proficiency.
+Monitoring comprehension is a process that readers of all ages need to understand and revisit throughout their development toward reading proficiency.
 Readers must recognize the basic signals when meaning is breaking down while they read increasingly difficult texts.